-Naturalisation is the process of obtaining citizenship of the country in which you live permanently.
-After receiving citizenship and a passport, you become a naturalised citizen, like everyone who has acquired citizenship by birth or registration. under the following sections of the British Nationality Act 1981.
+Naturalisation is obtaining citizenship in the country where you live permanently.
+After receiving citizenship and a passport, you become a naturalised citizen, like everyone who has acquired citizenship by birth or registration.

 Book online full representation service in applications for naturalisation and registration as a British citizen.
 Just an application checking service is also available.
 Select the correct option and click to book an appointment.

 Law and Fees

 You can apply for UK citizenship by “naturalisation” if you: